markdonaho/baby-whistance-app/README.md

 - [ ] PWA Capabilities
 - [ ] Admin dashboard enhancements

+## Known Issues / Next Steps
+- **P1: Investigate `LoginScreen` unmounting during login process:**
+  - **Symptom:** After a successful authentication call, `LoginScreen._login()` finds `!mounted` is true before it can execute its explicit navigation (`context.goNamed`).
+  - **Current State:** Login flow *is functional* because `GoRouter` correctly redirects to `/home` after `AuthController` updates its state.
+  - **Concern:** The `LoginScreen` becoming unmounted prematurely is a code smell and could indicate instability or lead to other subtle bugs (e.g., if `_isLoading` isn't reset correctly in all paths, though the current `finally` block handles this).
+  - **Possible Causes to Investigate:**
+    - Unintentional/automatic hot restarts (IDE settings, other tools).
+    - Parent widget rebuilding and replacing `LoginScreen` due to auth state changes.
+    - Aggressive/premature navigation or widget replacement by GoRouter itself during the auth flow.
+    - Deeper Flutter framework issue or subtle bug related to `async/await` and widget lifecycle.

 ## Project Structure

 The project follows a feature-first directory structure to promote modularity and scalability.